Electrical Accidents at Work

 Coming into direct or indirect contact with electricity can be lethal in the workplace.
 Every year there are roughly thirty fatalities in the workplace involving electricity as well as one thousand less serious incidents.
 This risk is increased for those who work outside or in wet conditions, but any persons working with electrical appliances are exposed to some level of risk.

 Employers’ duty of care and Electrical accidents at work

 Employers should take steps to look after their employees by ensuring that electrical equipment is safe to use and that staff are trained to use it properly.

 RIDDOR, Workplace accidents and electricity

-- Accidents that result in a fatality or injury that is serious enough to warrant at least three days absence from normal work
+- Accidents that result in a fatality or injury that is serious enough to warrant at least three days of absence from normal work.

 Employees have a duty to report any electrical overload or short circuit that leads to an explosion or fire (regardless of whether it causes any injuries or fatalities).